 Note that $(P,\rho)$ is a polyhedral space.
-Applying Zalgaller's theorem, we get piecewise distance preserving map $h\:(P,\rho)\to \RR^2$.
-Note that the map $P\to \RR^2\times\RR^n=\RR^{n+2}$ defined by is injective and piecewise distance preserving.
+Applying Zalgaller's theorem, we get a piecewise distance-preserving map $h\:(P,\rho)\to \RR^2$.
+Note that the map $P\to \RR^2\times\RR^n=\RR^{n+2}$ defined by is injective and piecewise distance-preserving.
 Hence the statement follows.

 \parbf{Exercise \ref{ex:black-and-white}.} First note that the statement is trivial if the triangulation has only one interior vertex.